KDCube

 The Second Project: Running an AI Agent for Real Users

-Your team's agent works.
-The second project is operating it for real users — identity, spend, evidence, updates.
+Your agent works.
+The second project is the AI agent infrastructure around it — identity, spend, evidence, updates.
 A runtime takes it off your roadmap.

 16 July 2026Industry4 minExecutive Brief